BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

   - name=value<CR>

   where <CR> is a platform specific line separator.
 The map values are represented in exactly the same as the way message headers are written.

 * The value of the field 'hjb.core.jms-message-class' is

   - javax.jms.MapMessage

+.. class:: message_desc

 Stream Message
 --------------